ELCHILEN0/Defend-the-Nexus/README.md

 # Defend the Nexus

+# How to play the game!
+Go to <a href="https://def-the-nexus.herokuapp.com">https://def-the-nexus.herokuapp.com</a> to play the game in your browser!

 ##Why was this made?
 Defend the Nexus was made as a submission for the Riot API challenge.
 Its goal was to utilize some of the information during the Bilgewater event and create an enjoyable game in the process!